-If apps, ghosting, and double-text angst weren’t enough to deal with, 2020 obliterated the possibility of in-person first dates.
+If free dating apps, ghosting, and double-text angst weren’t enough to deal with, 2020 obliterated the possibility of in-person first dates.
 Now, you get to take all your Zoom anxiety into the realm of relationships.
 It’s an actual nightmare.
 But you don’t have to put your love life on hold just because we’re living in the year of “wtf.”
 It just means developing a new skill set.
 To ensure you make a good impression, we have a couple of first date tips to follow.

 There are a lot of positive things about virtual dating.
 One, you don’t have to worry about that awkward moment in a bar looking for someone that resembles their profile picture.
 For another, you’re on your home turf.
 You can order whatever food you want, drink whatever you want, and not worry about the other person judging you.
 It couldn’t matter less if your breath smells–you’re all alone.
 But not for long!
 We’re giving you seven tips for crushing your next virtual first date.